 Over the weekend the sun came out through the clouds that looked like they held buckets of rain.
 It burned brightly and then hid, a solar cat and mouse game.
 Mid-afternoon, the sun escaped the clouds long enough for me to start thinking that it felt like summer, and summer is for ice cream.

-I say “ice cream,” but what I mean is any frozen dessert, be it full-fat chocolate chocolate chip (on the plate above) or hazelnut gelato or strawberry granita.
+I say “ice cream,” but what I mean is any frozen dessert, be it mocha almond chip or vanilla frozen custard, hazelnut gelato or watermelon granita.

 The cold, the texture on your tongue, the concentration of creamy, fruity, flavors is nearly all of the fun.
 But there is another component perhaps you’ve never thought about–you’re exempt if you exclusively eat your frozen dessert product from a cone.